anticomputer/emacs-codeql/README.md

   :ensure t)
 ```

-Follow my [tree-sitter-langs fork documentation](https://github.com/anticomputer/tree-sitter-langs-1) for instructions on how to build such an artifact.
+Follow the [tree-sitter-langs documentation](https://github.com/anticomputer/tree-sitter-langs-1) for detailed instructions on how to build such an artifact.

-TL;DR:
+In a nutshell:

 1. Install cask.
 2. run `cask install` for my fork (`git clone --branch anticomputer-ql git@github.com:/anticomputer/tree-sitter-langs-1`) of `tree-sitter-langs` from its project root.